 European Joint Ventures.
 We conduct our international operations in Europe through two European joint ventures: Simon Ivanhoe S.à.r.l., or Simon Ivanhoe, and Gallerie Commerciali Italia, or GCI.
-The carrying amount of our total combined investment in these two joint venture investments was \$220.9 million and \$224.2 million as of March 31, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.
+The carrying amount of our total combined investment in these two joint venture investments was \$210.6 million and \$224.2 million as of June 30, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.
 The Operating Partnership has a 50% ownership in Simon Ivanhoe and a 49% ownership in GCI.

 Asian Joint Ventures.
 We conduct our investment in the seven international Premium Outlet operations in Japan through joint ventures in which we hold a 40% ownership interest.
-The carrying amount of our investment in these joint ventures was \$290.8 million and \$312.6 million as of March 31, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.
+The carrying amount of our investment in these joint ventures was \$296.0 million and \$312.6 million as of June 30, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.
 On June 1, 2007, we opened Yeoju Premium Outlets, our first Premium Outlet center in South Korea, in which we hold a 50% ownership interest.
-Our investment in this property was \$19.4 million and \$18.0 million as of March 31, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.
+Our investment in this property was \$19.8 million and \$18.0 million as of June 30, 2009 and December 31, 2008, respectively, including all related components of other comprehensive income.

-We also own a 32.5% interest in Wal-Mart anchored shopping center joint venture arrangements, and a 32.5% ownership in the management operation overseeing these projects, collectively referred to as Great Mall Investments, Ltd., or GMI.
-During 2008, GMI completed construction and opened its first center in China, and has three additional centers under construction which are scheduled to open in 2009.
-We expect our share of the total equity commitment for GMI to be approximately \$53.2 million.
-Our combined investment in GMI was approximately

-\$54.1 million and \$53.9 million as of March 31, 2009 and December 31, 2008, respectively, including the related cumulative translation adjustments.
+We also own a 32.5% interest in shopping centers located in China which are anchored by Wal-Mart, and a 32.5% ownership in the management operation overseeing these projects, collectively referred to as Great Mall Investments, Ltd., or GMI.
+During 2008, GMI completed construction and opened its first center in China, and there are three additional centers under construction which are scheduled to be opened in late 2009.
+Our combined investment in GMI was approximately \$55.1 million and \$53.9 million as of June 30, 2009 and December 31, 2008, respectively, including the related cumulative translation adjustments.